 The main reason is that they could cook faster, and I get impatient waiting.
 And if you prefer the half-pounders, you can always double up on the patties when assembling your cheeseburger.

 When I have no choice and must use frozen patties, Chop House By Holten Steak Burgers is my burger of choice.
 I’ve always got a backup box of these in my freezer whenever the need or necessity arises.

 The patties are 1/3 pound, which puts them in a sweet spot between the sometimes not so filling 1/4 pound and the many times too filling 1/2 pound.
 There is no reason to defrost these; they go straight in the air-fryer as is.

 Now, I know there are many Bubba Burger fans out there wondering why I didn’t mention or use them.
 The truth is, I’m not a fan, but you do you.

-You can find a majority of the products I use in my amazon store if they’re not available in your area.
+You can find a majority of the products I use in amazon if they’re not available in your area.